phildavis17/writing/fizzbuzz/FizzBuzz.md

       case _:
          return str(n)
 ```
 These are the same 4 conditions we've been dealing with the whole time, but we're looking at them from a different angle here.
-We start by getting the value of n modulo 15which we then use to drive our analysis.
+We start by getting the value of n modulo 15, which we then use to drive our analysis.
 Since 15 is a multiple of 3, if n modulo 15 yields a number that is also a multiple of 3, it means n is a multiple of 3 away from a known multiple of 3, which means n must also be a multiple of three.
 The same goes for 5 and multiples of 5.
 Since there aren't a ton of multiples of either number between 0 and 14, it's manageable to write out all the possibilities.
 So here's what this match statement is actually doing:

  - Take the value of n modulo 15
  - If that value is 0, n is a multiple of 15, which means we return "FizzBuzz"